Texiwill/aac-lib/vsm/README.md

 VMware has changed the download process to require entitlement for everything.
 LinuxVSM does not bypass VMware's entitlement checks.

+* How do I use --dlg, --dlgl

+As of Version 6.0.4 the seed datafile is downloaded automatically and contains those items pertaining to vSphere only.
+You can add to this seed file with your specific items by visiting those packages.
+For DriversTools and CustomIso's you will actually need to select that option as well.
+Once the file is updated with --rebuild you can then use --dlg and --dlgl with your specific items in addition ot the seed data.

 #### Email
 Email elh at astroarch dot com for assistance or if you want to add for more items.